 - Tools and resources for potential replicators.

-Key Findings: The project team identified eight elements or themes common to many of the 24 models and said these eight characteristics "help describe how they [the models] have changed care delivery, as well as inform future efforts by other organizations."
+The project team identified eight elements or themes common to many of the 24 models and said these eight characteristics "help describe how they [the models] have changed care delivery, as well as inform future efforts by other organizations."